danielfrg/danielfrg.com/content/blog/2018/10/model-mgmt/index.md

     replicas: 1
 ```

+This will create a couple of Kubernetes Pods that include the model running and handle other routing stuff.

+**After all this work we can finally query the model!**

-Then we can query this deployed model using a little bit of Python to read and image and make a HTTP request:
+Since we deployed a REST API we can query this deployed model using a little bit of Python to read and image and make a HTTP request:

 ```python
 import requests